Insight - Neuroscience in court: My brain made me do it

 IS "MY BRAIN MADE ME DO IT" A DEFENCE?

-And when it comes to prison, should pedophiles, psychopaths and other violent criminals be punished less severely if their behavior can be blamed on biology?
-Is "my brain made me do it" a defense that warrants recognition with lighter sentences, or even no jail time at all?
+And when it comes to prison, should paedophiles, psychopaths and other violent criminals be punished less severely if their behaviour can be blamed on biology?
+Is "my brain made me do it" a defence that warrants recognition with lighter sentences, or even no jail time at all?

 "(It) raises the whole issue of what you think sentencing is for," says Blakemore.
 "Is it about punishment?
 Is it about retribution?
 Is it about remediation and rehabilitation?
 Is it about protecting society?
 Well, to some extent it's about all of those things."